 Banner of Kid Headshots

 Putting Equity at the Center of Childhood Injury Prevention

-Children in the U.S. die from injury at drastically unequal rates, with children who identify as Black, American Indian, rural, or lower income at highest risk.
-Identifying solutions to systematically address these inequities is paramount in making sure all children can access their human right of health and safety.
+Children in the U.S. die from injury at drastically unequal rates, with children who identify as Black, indigenous, rural, and/or lower income at highest risk.
+Identifying solutions to systematically address these inequities is paramount in making sure all children can access their human rights of health and safety.

+Banner of Kid Headshots